Programs

 • Chaplaincy Summer Internships

 Chaplaincy Summer Internship fellowships are for students interested in integrating their spiritual commitments with their professional aspirations.
-The internships may be in a faith-based or nonprofit organization.
+The internships may be in a faith-based, spiritual or nonprofit organization.

-In summer 2023, students work 40 hours a week for 6 to 10 weeks, totaling 240 to 400 hours.
-In addition, students are required to attend two orientation sessions; complete readings and reflection papers; meet regularly in person or via Zoom with a Chaplaincy mentor; prepare a final paper; and participate in donor acknowledgement.
+In summer 2026, students work 40 hours a week for 6 to 10 weeks, totaling 240 to 400 hours.
+In addition, students are required to attend one orientation session; complete readings and reflection papers; meet regularly in person or via Zoom with a Chaplaincy mentor; prepare a final paper; and participate in donor acknowledgement.

 Apply